rtCamp/Frappe-Manager/docs/commands/tools.md

 **Options**:

-* `--mailpit-as-default-mail-server`: Route outgoing mail to Mailpit for every site the bench holds.
+* `--mailpit-as-default-mail-server`: Route outgoing mail to Mailpit: on BENCH for every site the bench holds (via common_site_config), on BENCH/SITE for that one site only (via its site_config.json).
+Applies when the site has no default outgoing Email Account configured in Frappe.

 ## Examples